pssdc/CarND-Behavioral-Cloning-P3/writeup_template.md

 My project includes the following files:

 * model.py contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode.
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network.
-* writeup_report.md summarizing the results
+* writeup_report.md summarizing the results.
-* The training output for track 1 can be seen at the following link [![track1](https://github.com/pssdc/CarND-Behavioral-Cloning-P3/blob/master/youtube_track1.png)](https://www.youtube.com/watch?v=k0KYxMhgwv4)
+* The training output for track 1 can be seen at the following link.

+[![track1](https://github.com/pssdc/CarND-Behavioral-Cloning-P3/blob/master/youtube_track1.png)](https://www.youtube.com/watch?v=k0KYxMhgwv4)